swagtop/bevy-flake/README.md

 MacOS, as well as reproducibly[^1] cross-compile portable binaries for non-Nix Linux, Windows and MacOS targets.

-With bevy-flake you can easily run the same project on NixOS and MacOS, and cross-compile portable binaries for non-Nix Linux, Windows and MacOS targets.

 [bevy]: https://github.com/bevyengine/bevy
 [^1]: This may not always be true for Windows targets for now, read more
       [here.](docs/details.md#where-is-bevy-flake-lacking)